 The opening of the Soroja (Soreang - Pasirkoja) tollroad shortened the traveling time to Kawah Putih.
 You just need to drive until the end of Soroja, which is less than half hour from Pasirkoja Bandung to reach Soreang.
 Then, follow the direction to Ciwidey.

 Slow down once you have passed Ciwidey Valley Resort.
 The entrance gate to the crater is on the left side of the road.

 The crater itself is still 5 km uphill from the entrance gate.
-There are two options to reach the crater:
+There are three options to reach the crater:

-These tickets are on top of our entrance tickets.
+These tickets are on top of the entrance tickets.

 Another popular site in Ciwidey is Situ Patenggang a.k.a.
 Situ Patengan.
 It is a lake surrounded by tea plantation.
 Presently, there are two tourist sites in Situ Patenggang, each with its own entrance: the first is Situ Patenggang and the second is the newer Glamping Lake Side inside Rancabali tea plantation.

 As I mentioned before, the other most popular craters in Sunda where we can see from the parking lot is Queen Crater of mount Tangkuban Perahu.
 The other crater in this mountain is Domas crater, where we can walk around and boil some eggs.